 Regardless of what your politician or pundit may have said, the science really does give us high confidence that a long-term shift away from fossil fuels is economically beneficial to avoid the damages of changing climate.
 Natural gas produces more energy from the same number of carbon molecules than coal (or oil from tar sands), so if natural gas is used in place of coal, this can reduce warming.
 However, if natural gas is used in addition to coal, then it increases warming.

 And, there is a qualification.
 If you let natural gas (which is almost entirely methane) leak into the air without burning it, the methane is a greenhouse gas.
 Per molecule at current levels, methane causes more warming than CO2, and after a decade or so the methane is oxidized to CO2 and then stays up typically for additional centuries.
 So, if natural-gas production is too leaky, that may be even worse than coal in terms of causing warming; leakage also wastes money for the gas companies.
-So far, there are very few studies on real levels of leakage associated with black-shale fracking.

 A Bit on Policy